Grief and loss counselling in Albury, Wodonga, Corowa and Surrounds.

 Most people over time will grieve in a way that is right for them and continue on with their lives, though the loss will always be a part of their life.
 Sometimes though things happen in life that can impact our grieving such as; responsibility of arranging funerals when being the next of kin or demands from others not to mourn as it is unacceptable.
 This can cause grief to be stunted as it is not mourned properly.
 This can lead to symptoms of depression, loss of interest in our daily activities and social withdrawal and it is important to recognize that this IS NOT necessarily a mental illness.
 If you have suffered a loss and there are complex matters involved, having a confidential discussion with me may help to better understand and comprehend the matter as well as treatment options that may be of help.

-If this resonates with you or someone who you know it is usually a sign to talk to a counsellor, to assist in identifying what is going on.
+If this resonates with you or someone who you know it is usually a sign to talk to a counselor, to assist in identifying what is going on.
 Call today for a free and confidential discussion to see if I can help you.